0x50B/0x50B.github.io/_posts/2024-10-28-streamline-debugging-reattaching-process-w3wp.md

 - **Less Frustration**: Without needing to scroll through a list of processes, you can focus on debugging and avoid trial and error.
 - **Streamlined Workflow**: This setup keeps your development environment lean, especially if you’re working in a non-retail environment.

-### Quick Tip: Use IIS Reset Sparingly
-While recycling IIS is necessary to apply these changes, keep in mind that it can momentarily disrupt any running sessions.
-Be mindful if you’re working in a shared environment or if other team members rely on these services.

 ---

 By disabling the unused retail sites, you can streamline your Visual Studio debugging experience and keep your focus where it should be: on the code.
 Happy debugging!